Term Work, Tests, and Final Exams

 Term Work

 Instructors shall return by the deadline one or more marked assignments worth a combined total of at least 10% of the total course mark for H courses and 20% for Y courses.
-The deadline for returning such marked work is the last regularly-scheduled class meeting prior to the deadline to cancel without academic penalty, with one exception: for courses that run the entire Fall/Winter Session (Y1Y or H1Y courses), the deadline is the last regularly-scheduled class meeting of the first week of classes in January.
+The deadline for returning such marked work is the last regularly-scheduled class meeting prior to the deadline to cancel without academic penalty.
+Exceptions: 1) courses that run the entire Fall/Winter or Summer session (Y1Y or H1Y courses), the deadline is seven days after the start of the S-term; 2) courses that do not meet regularly (e.g., asynchronous online courses, independent study courses), the deadline is one business day prior to the deadline to cancel without academic penalty.

-Students must submit all term work on or before the last day of classes in the course concerned, unless an earlier date is specified by the instructor.
-Students who for reasons beyond their control are unable to submit an assignment by its deadline must obtain approval from their instructor for an extension of the deadline.
-This extension may be for no longer than five business days after the end of the final examination period.
+When submitting late term work due to extenuating circumstances, the student should contact their instructor ideally before the deadline but no later than one week past the deadline.
+Students should also refer to the course-specific late submission policy in syllabus (if any).
+All term work must be submitted on or before the last day of the final examination period, unless an earlier date is specified by the instructor.
+Any extension may be for no longer than five business days after the end of the final examination period.
 If additional time beyond this period is required, students must petition through their College Registrar on or before five business days after the end of the examination period for a further extension of the deadline.
 (See Petitions and Appeals)

 Students are strongly advised to keep rough and draft work and copies of their essays and assignments, as these may be required by the instructor.